netzwerg/netzwerg.ch/posts/2020-03-30-on-self-care-and-science.markdown

 ## <a name="3"></a>Cold Showers

-At the end of your warm shower, turn the water very cold and stay underneath for a minute.
+At the end of your warm shower, turn the water very cold and stay underneath for 30 seconds.

 Super simple, yet very good for your nervous system.
 Here's why:
 The vagus nerve is one of the most important nerves in our body.
-It plays a powerful part in bringing our minds and bodies back to calm after encountering a perceived threat (in today's time, new COVID-19 numbers can be as threatening as a saber-toothed tiger).
+It plays a powerful part in bringing our minds and bodies back to calm after encountering a perceived threat (in today's time, new COVID-19 numbers can be very threatening).

 Exposing your body to cold conditions, such as taking a cold shower, stimulates the vagus nerve.
 While your body adjusts to the cold, sympathetic activity ("fight-or-flight") declines, while parasympathetic activity ("rest and digest") increases.